intsystems/bayes_deep_compression/docs/blog/posts/bayes_pruning.md

 Actually, the result would be the same even if we had some fixed prior in the beginning.
 In this case, the likelihood function is substituted for posterior $p(\mathbf{w} | y, \mathbf{x})$.
 Now $\mathbf{w}^*$ is the MAP model, $H$ is the hessian of the posterior.
 Simple example of this transition is incorporation of the L2-regularization.

-Laplace approximation is not a panacea.
+It must be said that laplace approximation is not a panacea.
 The picture below illustrates how far from reality it can be.
 But for now we assume that it's applicable.

 ![Laplace approximation example](img/laplace_modes.png){ width=70% }
 /// caption